Rule 3-306. Language access in the courts.

 (1)(H) “Limited English proficiency” means the inability to understand or communicate in English at the level of comprehension and expression needed to participate effectively in legal proceedings.

-(1)(I) “Registered interpreter I” means a person who interprets in a language in which testing by the Consortium for Language Access in the Courts or Language Testing International is not available and who has fulfilled the requirements established in paragraph (3) other than paragraph (3)(A)(v).
+(1)(I) “Registered interpreter I” means a person who interprets in a language in which testing is not available and who has fulfilled the requirements established in paragraph (3) other than paragraph (3)(A)(v).

-(1)(J) “Registered interpreter II” means a person who interprets in a language in which testing by the Consortium for Language Access in the Courts or Language Testing International is available and who has fulfilled the requirements established in paragraph (3) other than paragraph (3)(A)(v).
+(1)(J) “Registered interpreter II” means a person who interprets in a language in which testing is available and who has fulfilled the requirements established in paragraph (3) other than paragraph (3)(A)(v).

-(2) Court Interpreter Committee.
-The Court Interpreter Committee shall:
+(2) Language Access Committee.
+The Language Access Committee shall:

 (2)(A) research, develop and recommend to the Judicial Council policies and procedures for interpretation in legal proceedings and translation of printed materials;